-Examples of quality and process performance objectives for the work include:
+Examples of project quality and process performance objectives include:

-- Maintain change request backlog size below a target value. - Improve velocity in an Agile environment to a target value by a target date. - Reduce idle time by x% by a target date. - Maintain schedule slippage below a specified percent. - Reduce the total lifecycle cost by a specified percent by a target date. - Reduce incidents for services delivered to the customer by 10% without affecting cost. - 4.
-Derive interim objectives to monitor progress toward achieving the work objectives.
+- Maintain change request backlog size below a target value. - Improve velocity in an Agile environment to a target value by a target date. - Reduce idle time by x% by a target date. - Maintain schedule slippage below a specified percent. - Reduce the total lifecycle cost by a specified percent by a target date. - Reduce defects in products delivered to the customer by 10% without affecting cost. - 4.
+Derive interim objectives to monitor progress toward achieving the project's objectives.